kaltura/DeveloperPortalDocs/documentation/Mobile-Video-Player-SDKs/v3_Android_ConnectingServices.md

 The executor can be a mock executor for test purposes or connect to a remote source and pass the http requests.
 The default provided implementation, [APIOkRequestsExecutor](https://github.com/kaltura/playkit-android/blob/develop/playkit/src/main/java/com/kaltura/playkit/connect/APIOkRequestsExecutor.java), wraps the OKHttp3 http library for passing http requests.

-## Creating PKMediaEntry for OTT tvpapi
+## Creating PKMediaEntry for OTT TVPAPI

 ### Create the Media Source